httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    0. Discard any leading OWS from input_string.
    1. If input_string is empty, there is a trailing comma; fail parsing.
 3. No structured data has been found; return dictionary (which is empty).

-### Parsing a Key from Text {#parse-key}

-Given an ASCII string input_string, return a key. input_string is modified to remove the parsed value.

-1. If the first character of input_string is not lcalpha, fail parsing.
-2. Let output_string be an empty string.
-3. While input_string is not empty:
-   1. Let char be the result of removing the first character of input_string.
-   2. If char is not one of lcalpha, DIGIT, "\*", "\_", or "-":
-      1. Prepend char to input_string.
-      2. Return output_string.
-   3. Append char to output_string.
-4. Return output_string.

 ### Parsing an Item from Text {#parse-item}